Practice

 Reflection journals

-The Just ONE THING reflection journals provide a simple structure for practising this method daily, offering space to choose the day’s action, notice what happens, and reflect on progress over time.
+The Just ONE THING reflection journals provide a simple structure for practicing this method daily, offering space to choose the day’s action, notice what happens, and reflect on progress over time.
 Available on Amazon.